abhishekpawar1060/Business-Insighter/README.md

 >Step 1: Design the Schema for the Tranasction in DB folder
 >Step 2: Design the API for adding, deleting, updating, searching the transaction in API folder.
 >Step 3: Desing the Transaction hooks.
->Step 4: Desing the Transaction form.
+>Step 4: Desing the Transaction form for add the transation into database.
 ```
 npm i react-select
 npm install date-fns@^2.28.0